The stunning city of Valletta

 If you are looking at the map of Valletta, every corner is something to tell you.

 You can start a walk from the Triton fountain, located just outside the City Gate of Valletta.
 The fountain consists of three bronze Tritons.
-Since 1959 when it was complete, it became a landmark and was used for various events, leading to its damage by years.
+Since 1959 when it was complete, it became a landmark and was used for various events, leading to its damage over the years.
 Also, the main bus station was there and the buses were going around it.
 The restoration started in 2017 and was finally finished on 12 January 2018, just one week before Valletta taking became the European Capital of Culture 2018.

 And a new entrance to Valletta was built between 2011 and 2014 on a former City Gate, to designs of the Italian architect Renzo Piano.